TugboatQA/docs/administering-tugboat-crew/index.md

 Admin users can:

 - Manage billing information.
-This information is disabled if company is paying with a purchase order.
+This information is disabled if the company is paying with a purchase order.
 - Manage other users, including removing other admins, though they cannot remove themselves.
 - Add repositories to the project.